ammodramus/infsites/README.md

 Running `make` in this directory will create the `solver` binary.
 By default, the program uses UMFPACK from the [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html) library for matrix factorization.
-I *think* it still supports the CSPARSE routines (included) if you have trouble installing SuiteSparse. `make` can be run with various different targets; see Makefile.
+(To install: `sudo apt-get install libsuitesparse-dev` in Ubuntu) I *think* it still supports the CSPARSE routines (included) if you have trouble installing SuiteSparse. `make` can be run with various targets; see Makefile.

 Usage
 -----